lanejere5/mlb/README.md

 I had a few basic goals for this project:
 - Create and deploy an interactive dashboard with Dash and Plotly.
 - Implement a pipeline for ingesting real world data.
-- Learn to use github actions for CI/CD.
+- Learn to use github actions for CI/CD so I can iterate faster and more reliably.

 A few other things I've learned as a by-product:
 - Ways to optimize Docker images for Cloud Run services.

 I still have several future goals for this project (see the Projects tab):
 - Implement CI.
-- Create a Bayesian forcasting model.
+- Create a Bayesian forcasting model and add projections to the visualization.